 In late 2004, GCGC successfully acquired these race track assets and elevated Keeling into the new VP, Racing Operations position to oversee the acquired assets as well as Hastings Racecourse and the company’s TBC Teletheatre interests (and subsequently Flamboro and Georgian Downs, as well).
 At its height, GCGC’s Racing Division accounted for almost 20% of the company’s staff and gross revenue.

 In late 2010, Keeling left the company to pursue private equity interests but returned in late 2011 to fill the new position of Executive Director, Stakeholder Relations with GCGC.
+He is now VP, Stakeholder Relations and Responsible Gaming for the company.

 Carol has worked in the Financial Services industry for 35 years, the past 13 in theSurreymarketplace in her current role as District Executive Asst. - Vancouver Suburban District for BMO – Bank of Montreal.
 She has held a variety of management roles within the organization including Senior Branch Manager, Audit Manager and her current role as District Executive Assistant.
 Carol holds an MBA fromDalhousieUniversityinHalifax.